Is Storing Food In Pots And Pans In Refrigerator A Good Idea?

 Many people often wonder what to do regarding storing food in pots and pans in the refrigerator.
 Some feel that it is harmless while others are cautious about it.

 Most of us are usually full and tired after cooking and eating.
-Therefore, we don’t want to do additional work of transferring leftover food in other containers.
-Putting the food in the pots and pans in the refrigerator seems like the easiest way.
+Therefore, we don’t want to do additional work of transferring leftover food to containers for storage.
+Putting the pots and pans the food was cooked in in the refrigerator seems like the easiest way.

-Other individuals reason that covering the food with the pot’s lid will keep it safe and is similar to using food containers.
+Others reason that covering the food with the pot’s lid will keep it safe, similar to using food containers.
 However, it is not as simple as that.

 Should you store food in cookware in the refrigerator?